sydasif/python-book/docs/source/03_collection/04_string.md

 ['Samsung', 'Ltd']
 ```

-You will find that the .strip() and .split() methods are especially useful when parsing or manipulating text from network device.
+You will find that the `.strip()` and `.split()` methods are especially useful when parsing or manipulating text from a network device.

 ```py
 my_string = 'This is a string'